BeiBen Truck

-BeiBen Axle factory produces Mercedes-Benz licensed axles for the heavy duty trucks.
-Axle models include the planetary hub-reduction axles HL-7/HD-7, and the steering axles VL-4.
-These axles are well reputed throughout China, Malaysia, Indonesia, South America, South Africa for its robustness and high loading capacity and durability.
-These axles are in turn used by other truck manufacturers in China as well.
+The company also manufactures Mercedes-Benz licensed truck axles for use by other manufacturers.

-In 2012, BeiBen set up production lines in South Africa and Ethiopia.
+In 2012, BeiBen established production in South Africa and Ethiopia.
 In Pakistan, Heavy Industries Taxila have been producing the Prime Mover V3 in a joint venture.

 In 2014, at the IAA Hannover, a BeiBen V3 prime-mover equipped with the ZF-Astronic gearbox was exhibited by ZF.

-2014 also marks the year when BeiBen trucks are equipped with Euro-5 emission engines, delivered to Singapore and Hong Kong.

 In April 2018, Beiben exhibited the first Euro-VI compliant trucks at the Beijing Autoshow Exhibition.
 Singapore became the 1st country to receive the new Euro-VI trucks.